-(variable hrs/wk)
+O credit (variable hrs/wk)

-Writing Lab is a support service for Southwestern students for all their college writing, providing individual assessment and instruction in specific writing problems in the writing process, as well as in grammar and mechanics.
-Students must be enrolled in at least one college course.
+Writing Lab is a support service for Southwestern

+students in the process of academic writing, providing individual assessment and instruction in specific

+writing problems from mechanics to content.

+Students must be enrolled in at least one

+Southwestern course.